zdharma-continuum/zinit/README.md

 Most themes require `promptsubst` option (`setopt promptsubst` in `zshrc`), if it isn't set, then prompt will appear as something like: `... $(build_prompt) ...`.

-You might want to supress completions provided by the git plugin by issuing `zplugin cdclear -q` (`-q` is for quiet) – see below **Ignoring Compdefs**.
+You might want to suppress completions provided by the git plugin by issuing `zplugin cdclear -q` (`-q` is for quiet) – see below **Ignoring Compdefs**.

 To summarize: